cesarbp/.emacs.d/README.md

 Install [pyenv](https://github.com/pyenv/pyenv) probably with [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv)

 And _before_ you open a python file do `M-x pyenv-mode-set` and choose your pyenv env.
-Also do `M-x pythonic-activate` and navigate to your virtualenv for anaconda to work well.
+Next do `M-x pythonic-activate` and navigate to your virtualenv for anaconda to work well.

 ## Rust